owncloud-archive/documentation/admin_manual/appliance/installation.rst

 To keep it succinct, you need to:

 - :ref:`Download <appliance-download-label>` and :ref:`Install <appliance-install-label>` the appliance
-- Step through :ref:`the configuration wizard <appliance-start-label>`
 - :ref:`Activate <appliance-activate-label>` the configured appliance
+- Step through :ref:`the configuration wizard <appliance-download-label>`

 .. important::
    You need **Internet access** to use the appliance.
 The appliance has to be activated with a license that you will receive from Univention via email.
 This license has to be imported in the appliance via the **web interface**.